WebAssembly/component-model/design/mvp/CanonicalABI.md

 ### Runtime State

-The `inst` field of `CallContext` points to the component instance which the `canon`-generated function is closed over.
+The `inst` field of `Context` points to the component instance which the `canon`-generated function is closed over.
 Component instances contain all the core wasm instance as well as some extra state that is used exclusively by the Canonical ABI and introduced below as the fields are used.